Plaintiff is not entitled to damages for early termination of fixed-term contract because of her refusal to do a background check.

 2.3 Upon termination or expiration of the agreement, you agree to return and/or destroy all confidential information and copies and sign an undertaking that all Confidential Information has been returned and/or destroyed.
 [Emphasis added]

-After considering the facts of the case, Justice Faieta held that the language of the early termination provisions found in Article 2.1 were clear and unequivocal and that the Defendant’s letter dated October 11, 2013 informing the Plaintiff of her termination provided the notice required by the Agreement to immediately terminate the Agreement.
+After considering the facts of the case, Justice Faieta held that the language of the early termination provisions found in Article 2.1 was clear and unequivocal and that the Defendant’s letter dated October 11, 2013 informing the Plaintiff of her termination provided the notice required by the Agreement to immediately terminate the Agreement.

 The case highlights that fixed-term contracts require clear and unequivocal termination provisions in order for employers not to be held liable for early termination damages.
 It also highlights that revisions to contracts can be made as long as the employer provides sufficient notice of any changes.
 It is important to keep in mind that each situation has different facts which can lead to different outcomes.